 Choose Default Launcher

-If you get a dialog box like this one below, click Always to boot to their custom launcher.
-If it turns out that you don’t like it or just want something different, you can always change launchers later.
+If it turns out that you don’t like it or want something different, you can always change launchers later.

 Connect an Android TV box to Wi-Fi or Ethernet

 Once your Android TV box is powered up, the next step in the setup is to connect it to the Internet.
-Then it can download any updates that may be available.

-Here you’ll need to decide whether to connect your Android TV box to Wi-Fi or directly via an Ethernet cable.
 In general, Ethernet will give you a faster, more consistent speed.
-Wi-Fi will be slower, but you don’t need to have your router right next to your television.
+Wi-Fi will be slower, but you don’t need your router next to your television.

 Tip #4: If you happen to have your house wired for Ethernet and there’s a port near your TV, I recommend connecting via Ethernet.